WELCOME TO TULLIALLAN PRIMARY SCHOOL.

-Enrolments for Years 1 to 6 students in 2018/2019 – Parents wishing to enrol students in Years 1 to 6 for 2018/2019 need to make an appointment at our school office for an interview.
-Priority will be given to enrolments who reside in the school’s designated neighbourhood area.
+Enrolments for Prep to Year 6 students in 2019 – Parents wishing to enrol students in Prep to Year 6 for 2019 need to make an appointment at our school office for an interview.
+Please contact us on 8766 3100.
+Enrolments are only taken for families who reside within the school’s designated neighbourhood area.

 Our enrolment sessions for families that live within our school designated boundary begin in Term 2 2019.

 Information / Enrolment Evening for 2020 Prep Enrolments:

 Prep Tours will be conducted on the following Wednesdays at 9.30am for 2020 Prep enrolments.
 Bookings are required, please call our Office on 8766 3100 to confirm your place.